n1stre/bystro/README.md

 # bystro

-### A CLI utility library for scaffolding code templates and boilerplates.
+**A CLI utility library for scaffolding code templates and boilerplates**

 Sometimes you can find yourself copypasting a whole folder of files which represents some component (f.e.
 React component) and then renaming filenames, variables, etc. to satisfy your needs.
 Bystro helps you to automate this process.